 Acadia University is a community founded on respect.
-While we may express disagreement or challenge each others’ ideas, we must always respect each other’s personal and property rights.
-The Non-Academic Judicial Process addresses misbehaviour and violations of University policy including harassment, violation of alcohol policies, physical violence, and property damage.
+While we may express disagreement or challenge an individual’s opinions or ideas, we must always respect each other’s personal and property rights.
+The Non-Academic Judicial Student Code of Conduct addresses misbehaviour and violations of University policy including harassment, violation of alcohol policies, physical violence, and property damage.

 Any member or agency of the University community (student, faculty, administrator, Acadia University employee, Acadia Students’ Union employee) may lodge a complaint.
-Sanctions may include fines and restorative or educational justice approaches.
+Sanctions will always include an educational approach and may include fines and restorative justice approaches.

-To file a complaint, get an explanation of your charges, obtain an Acadia University Judicial Incident Report, or ask questions about the Judicial Process, please contact Steve Hassapis, Coordinator, Student Community Development.
-We also encourage you to read our handbook (PDF).
+To file a complaint, receive an explanation of charges you are facing, obtain an Acadia University Non-Academic Judicial Student Code of Conduct Incident Report form, or ask questions about the Non-Academic Judicial Student Code of Conduct process, please contact Olivia Lynch, Acting Coordinator, Student Community Development.
+We also encourage you to read and review the Code (PDF).

 The University does not tolerate intimidation (which includes, but is not limited to, harassment and "silencing" of unpopular opinions).
 We also believe that a fundamental code of behaviour is sensitivity to the effect of one’s personal behaviour on others and respect for their personal and property rights.

-The authority for the Acadia University Judicial Process was approved by the Province of Nova Scotia to the Board of Governors under the University's Act of Incorporation in 1891.
-These powers are exercised on behalf of the Board of Governors by the Executive Director, Student Services.
+The authority for the Acadia University Non-Academic Judicial Student Code of Conduct was approved by the Province of Nova Scotia to the Board of Governors under the University's Act of Incorporation in 1891.
+These powers are exercised on behalf of the Board of Governors by the Vice-Provost Students, Recruitment and Enrolment Management, and the Executive Director, Student Services.